The Masonic Grand Lodge of the Order of Illuminati for Germany

 To date there have been two meetings of the Federal Council, both being held in August at Leipzig, in the rooms of the unaffiliated ‘Lessing’ Lodge.
 The Union hoped that this Lodge would also join its ranks, but the union has failed to occur so far because of the opposition of a majority of the ‘Lessing’ brethren, who will only agree to affiliation with a recognised Lodge or Grand Lodge.

-On August 17th 1913 it was agreed that the constitutions should be adopted in full, after which the assembly voted to accept a report on the ‘Freie Bauhütte’ [Free Lodge] magazine plan of Brother Bauerfeld.
-The general principals on which it would be run were approved.
+On August 17th 1913 it was agreed that the statutes should be completely revised, after which the assembly voted to accept a report on the ‘Freie Bauhütte’ [Free Lodge] magazine plan of Brother Bauerfeld.
+The general principles on which it would be run were approved.
 While it was resolved that the Union and magazine should remain independent of each other, the ‘Freie Bauhütte’ was selected as the Union’s organ; provisionally, for six months.
 Lodges were encouraged to obtain a copy for every brother.

-Since its first number of September 1913, in the “First year of construction” at the “First Site”, there have been no further issues of the ‘Freie Bauhütte’: a monthly publication for independently-working Craft lodges, it was published by the brethren of the ‘Lessing’ Freemason’s Lodge of Leipzig.
-Its “controlling printer and publisher” was given as August Bauerfeld of Eutritzsch in Leipzig.
+Since its first number of September 1913, in the “First year of construction” at the “First Quire”, there has appeared the ‘Freie Bauhütte’, a monthly publication for independently working Craft lodges, published by the brethren of the ‘Lessing’ Freemasons’ Lodge of Leipzig.
+Its “responsible printer and publisher” was given as August Bauerfeld of Eutritzsch in Leipzig.

-Thus they had to fall back on ‘Das Wort’ [The Word] (which was already the journal of the Illuminati Order) as the Union’s magazine, in full knowledge of their entrenched differences with the Illuminati brethren.
-This meant that Federal Secretary Brandes had to preside over the Union assembly for 1913, at which he maintained that the first and second Federal Chairmen had resigned their offices because of differences of opinion with one of the Union lodges over the Illuminati degrees.
-That disagreements built up with the Illuminati lodges in the Union is hardly surprising, when one realises that the Union recognised just three Craft lodges, while the Illuminati lodges only worked the higher degrees.
+Thus they dropped ‘Das Wort’ [The Word] — already primarily the organ of the Illuminati Order — as the federal journal, largely because of the differences that had arisen with the Illuminati brethren.
+This meant that Federal Secretary Brandes had to preside over the Union assembly for 1913, at where he lamented that the first and second Federal Chairmen had resigned their offices because of differences of opinion with one of the Union lodges over the Illuminati degrees.
+That disagreements built up with the Illuminati lodges in the Union is hardly surprising, when one realises that the Union recognised only the three Craft degrees, while the Illuminati lodges also worked higher degrees.
 Likewise, it was apparently all too easy for differences to arise between the Union’s leaders and the non-Union ‘Freie Bauhütte’ editorial team.

-The Union, which could look back on two year’s existence and had to elect its Chairman three years running, is still in the charge of its third Federal Chairman.
-For the affiliation of a lodge he demands 25 marks from the fee, and 2 marks annual subscription from each brother.
+The Union, which could look back on two years’ existence and elects its Federal Chairman every three years, is still in the charge of its third Federal Chairman.
+For the affiliation of a lodge he demands 25 marks from the lodge treasury, and 2 marks annual subscription from each brother.

-Rumour has it that the Union’s leaders did not fetch in members by advertising; rather they held explanatory lectures about the Union in their lodges, and then invited everyone to join.
-Even so, they never did admit that the Union-affiliated ‘Adam Wesihaupt zur Pyramide’ lodge did recruit members by advertisements.
+It is commendable that the Union’s leaders did not fetch in members by advertising; rather they held explanatory lectures about the Union in their lodges, and then invited everyone to join.
+Even so, they should not permit the Union-affiliated ‘Adam Weishaupt zur Pyramide’ lodge did recruit members by advertisements.

 What the Chairman required of his members was that they bring him regular news of “unaffiliated” or “independent” lodges, which were the life-blood of the Union.
-He was quite open about enlarging the Union and his own ambitions for fame; but I hardly think that he got his wish, because easy though it was for lodges to join the Union, it was just as easy for them to leave it through any disagreements.
+He was extremely active in enlarging the Union and leading it towards bright heights; but I hardly think that he got his wish, because easy though it was for lodges to join the Union, it was just as easy for them to leave it through any disagreements.
 At all events, at the present moment the Union is on an upward trend.

 And what predictions shall we make for the Union’s Chairman?
 Ever and again at Delphi, both young and old asked the priestess of the oracle: “Shall we ever really be granted the object of our wishes?”
-What will the next Union council bring?
+What will the next Federal Assembly in Berlin bring?

 “Wie schwer ein Werk,